Chronic Shame in Clinical Practice

 - Define and examine chronic shame

-- Explore the formation of chronic shame through the attachment relationship(s) and intergenerational transmission
+- Explore the formation of chronic shame through early attachment relationship(s) and intergenerational transmission

-- Introduce the different presentations of chronic shame correlated with differing attachment states
+- Introduce the different presentations of chronic shame as correlated with differing attachment states

 - Present the neurophysiological landscape of chronic shame, and resulting overwhelm, dissociation, and anticipation of future shaming